The anatomy the process editor

 The image below shows the main features of the Flowset process editor.

-- Toolbar - various controls will be available on the toolbar depending on what you are doing to the process definition
+Toolbar (A): Various controls will be available on the toolbar depending on what you are doing to the process definition.

-- Stencil - the collection of process shapes that can be dragged onto a process diagram.
+Stencil (B): The collection of process shapes that can be dragged onto a process diagram.

-- Navigator - a thumbnail control that allows you to quickly pan around a canvas which is larger than the visible area in the middle.
+Navigator (C): A thumbnail control that allows you to quickly pan around a canvas which is larger than the visible area in the middle.

-- Back - when you have finished viewing or editing a process diagram, click the back link to return to the list of available workflows.
+Back (E): When you have finished viewing or editing a process diagram, click the back link to return to the list of available workflows.

-- Canvas - the main drawing area into which shapes are dropped to construct your process definition.
+Canvas (F): The main drawing area into which shapes are dropped to construct your process definition.

 The toolbar may contain various controls depending on what you are doing with the process definition.